briandgomez/Study/Back End/Notes.md

 **Encapsulation** - the bundling of data, along with the methods that act on that data, into a single unit
 Ex: A class

-**Polymorphism** - ability to call the same method on different objects and each object responds in different way (take on multiple forms).
+**Polymorphism** - ability to call the method on different objects and each object responds in different way (take on multiple forms).
 Ex 1:
 ![image](https://user-images.githubusercontent.com/69539559/163598826-44277a26-8a07-436e-ad64-c910ee1095f3.png))
 <img width="764" alt="image" src="https://user-images.githubusercontent.com/69539559/163294725-bbf310cb-da0a-4224-bf8e-6d2ed0ad77a4.png">